xuliu15/webapp/README.md

 #### 6. Activate frontend

-open a new terminal
+Open a new terminal

-Go to `cd React/webapp`
+Go to `cd webapp/React/webapp`

-In case of error: react-scripts: command not found, install a pacakge `npm install react-scripts`
+In case of `error: react-scripts: command not found`, install a pacakge `npm install react-scripts`

 Then run `npm start` , a webpage will automatically open.